She Colors My Day

-"She Colors My Day" was originally available for download in 2008 though a link on Grant's website with a donation of $1 to the Entertainment Industry Foundation's Women's Cancer Research Fund.
+She Colors My Day is a single by Amy Grant.
+It was originally available for download in 2008 though a link on Grant's website with a donation of $1 to the Entertainment Industry Foundation's Women's Cancer Research Fund.
 It was later released through iTunes on Mother's Day 2009 on the EP of the same name which also included "Baby Baby" from the Heart in Motion album, "Oh How the Years Go By" from House of Love and the previously unreleased song "Unafraid".
-It was expected to be part of a new album to be released later in the year, but has not yet appeared on any album.
-"Unafraid", however, saw general release in 2010 on the album Somewhere Down the Road.

-Amy Grant and songwriters Cristina Carlino (philosophy founder and creator) & Stuart Mathis are donating all artist and publishing royalties generated by the sale of the song "She Colors My Day" to the Entertainment Industry Foundation's Women's Cancer Research Fund.
+Amy Grant and songwriters Cristina Carlino and Stuart Mathis donated all artist and publishing royalties generated by the sale of the song to the Entertainment Industry Foundation's Women's Cancer Research Fund.

 Music video

 The video of the song, filmed at the Birmingham Botanical Gardens in Birmingham, Alabama, debuted on Amazon on May 12, 2009.